LegalZoom (LZ)

 Average revenue per user (ARPU) is a critical metric to track because it measures how much the company earns in transaction fees from each user.
 ARPU also gives us unique insights into a user’s average order size and LegalZoom’s take rate, or "cut", on each order.

-This quarter, LegalZoom’s ARPU clocked in at $256.
-It declined 3% year on year, worse than the change in its subscription units.
+This quarter, LegalZoom’s ARPU clocked in at $266.
+It grew by 1.1% year on year, slower than its user growth.

 7. Gross Margin & Pricing Power